-The structure and information of our daily forecasts will remain the same.
-Here’s what’s changing:
+The structure and information of our daily forecasts has not changed.
+Here’s what’s new this season:

-- Our homepage map will have a new search feature so you can find your riding areas quickly and easily.
+- Our homepage map has a new search feature so you can find your riding areas quickly and easily.

 - Each forecast region is coloured to reflect its highest danger rating.

-- While we are covering the same area we always have, the forecast regions will be dynamic, with boundaries that change in response to conditions.
+- While we are covering the same area we always have, the forecast regions are now dynamic, with boundaries that change in response to conditions.

-- Our forecasters will determine the regional boundaries every day.
-There will no longer be fixed forecast regions or region names.
+- Our forecasters determine the regional boundaries every day.
+There are no longer fixed forecast regions or region names.

-This new system allows our forecasts to more accurately reflect backcountry conditions. our regions are now determined by the avalanche conditions.
+This new system allows our forecasts to more accurately reflect backcountry conditions as our regions are now determined by the avalanche conditions.
 We’ve made these changes to tackle one of our biggest problems with our old system, where conditions would often vary significantly across some of our larger regions.